Inside Kim Kardashian's Tropical Birthday Trip With Rob, Khloe and Tristan Thompson - E! Online

 It appears that Kylie Jenner didn't attend her sister's celebration as a source tells E!
 News the beauty mogul was in Houston with daughter Stormi Webster and Travis Scott.
 The duo, who split in 2019, recently sparked romance rumors when they reunited for a steamy photo session.
 However, amid speculation, a source told E!
 News, "They are just friends.
 There's nothing going on with them."

 Kylie isn't alone in fueling some online speculation.
 Khloe has also been sparking reconciliation rumors with her ex, Tristan.
 And a source tells E!
-News that the stars, who attended Kim's birthday getaway, are "fully together" and have been spotted holding hands and kissing.
-As the insider notes, they're "no doubt a couple."
+News that the stars, who attended Kim's birthday getaway, are "fully together" and are "no doubt a couple."